 We utilized Minnie Cline as our practice fields and typically we would host one or two home games a year at the Middle School.
 In 2003 our program began our youth field’s project, we are extremely proud of our complex and the opportunities it provides for our program and through everyone’s hard work and help we hope to make continued improvements every season.

 In 1999 we began our flag football program in hopes of providing a fun and learning environment for the youngest of football fans.
 In 2003 we began offering 7th and 8th grade football in an effort to provide relief to the burdened Middle School program and are proud to announce that after ten seasons the number of players registered for each program has been consistently high.
 The high school program over this same time period has a higher turnout for freshman football than the ever before.
 We believe that is a direct result of player’s having more opportunities to play and participate than ever before.

 No youth football program in NW Missouri has had as much growth in participation and facilities as we have.
-Currently our program has over 250 players per season, and since 1999 we have won 18 league championships and made an unprecedented number of playoff appearances.
+Currently our program has over 250 players per season.
 No other program has made more playoff appearances or won more championships than Savannah since the playoff format began in 1999.

 With any successful program communication is the key to success, not only between coach and player but with parents as well.
 We will strive this season to provide parents and players with all of the information that will be necessary in regards to practice schedules, game times and locations.